Skip to main content

 Biography

-Mark Sussman is a theatre artist and scholar working on the animation of public space, material dramaturgies, puppetry and object performance, and the integration of old and new technologies in live performance.
+Mark Sussman is a theatre artist and Performance Studies scholar working on the animation of public space, material dramaturgies, puppetry and object performance, and the integration of old and new technologies.
 He earned MA and PhD degrees from the Department of Performance Studies at New York University, receiving the Michael Kirby Memorial Award for his doctoral dissertation on 18th and 19th Century stagings of the new technology of electricity.
 He joined Concordia's faculty and moved to Montreal in 2005.
 For six years he held the position of Associate Dean, Academic Affairs in the Faculty of Fine Arts and is now a Professor in the Department of Theatre.
-He also advises graduate students in the PhD Humanities and Individualized interdisciplinary programs.
+He also advises graduate students in the Humanities PhD and Individualized interdisciplinary programs.

 In Summer, 2020, he was appointed director of Concordia's Centre for Interdisciplinary Studies in Society and Culture.
 A joint creation of the Faculties of Arts and Science and Fine Arts, the Centre provides a gathering place for researchers, graduate students, and guest speakers from across the humanities and arts.
 The Centre sponsors several Working Groups each year, and funds events in collaboration with individual researchers and research centres housed in the two Faculties.

 Sussman is a founder and co-artistic director of Great Small Works, an OBIE and UNIMA/Jim Henson Award-winning theatre collective based in New York City.
 Since 1995, Great Small Works has been producing new theatre works on a variety of scales, from miniature toy theatre pieces using two-dimensional cutouts and live montage, to giant parades, community processions, and circuses.
-The company specializes in the reinvention of ancient, popular, and avant-garde performance techniques in contemporary contexts, creating variety evenings, international festivals, and community-based projects in addition to discrete performance works featuring puppets and objects.
+The company specializes in the reinvention of ancient, popular, and avant-garde performance techniques in contemporary contexts, creating variety evenings, international festivals, and community-based projects in addition to discrete performance works.
 With Great Small Works, he was artistic director for Bienvenue à Tourne-York, a large-scale outdoor carnival commissioned by the town of Tournefeuille, France (2009).
 He has also worked as a performer, designer, and producer for the company's ten International Toy Theater Festivals (1991-2013).
-He has led many workshops in the form of "toy" or "paper theatre," most recently with Feminismo Communitario Antipatriarcal in La Paz, Bolivia (2016), with Taichung University students and museum educators from the Tainan region of Taiwan (2019), and with professional artists through the Association Québécoise des Marionnettistes (AQM) in Montreal (2022).
+He has led many workshops in the form of "toy" or "paper theatre," most recently with Feminismo Communitario Antipatriarcal in La Paz, Bolivia (2016), with Taichung University students and museum educators from the Tainan region of Taiwan (2019), with professional artists through the Association Québécoise des Marionnettistes in Montreal (2022), and with faculty and graduate student researchers through the Hemispheric Encounters Network (EN).

 In Montreal, he is the founder and member of the collective organizing Café Concret, an occasional cabaret of experimental puppetry and object-based performance, and a forum for new works in a variety of media.
-The 34th edition of Café Concret took place at Bâtiment 7 in Pointe-St-Charles (2020) and online editions were streamed via Facebook and YouTube during the pandemic years, 2020-22.
-Live outdoor editions have taken place at the MIAM in Outremont (2021) and at Bâtiment 7 (2022), with Anna Jane McIntyre as guest curator.
-Edition 44 is planned for Spring, 2023
+Editions have taken place at venues across the city, including Bâtiment 7 in Pointe-St-Charles, Sala Rossa, La Sotterenea, and Casa del Popolo in Mile End, Studfio 303, and Espace Transmission; and online editions were livestreamed during the pandemic years, 2020-22.
+Live outdoor editions have taken place at the MIAM in Outremont (2021) and at Bâtiment 7 (2022).
+Edition #50 is planned for Winter, 2025

 In 2014, he was the Academic Convener for Manifest: Choreographing Social Movements in the Americas, the 9th Encuentro of the Hemispheric Institute of Performance and Politics at New York University, bringing more than eight hundred artists, scholars, and activists from across the Americas to the Concordia campus and the city of Montreal.